Jiangfeng-China/IOT-Meraki-DevNet/README.md

 Door-Connect
 =====
-Doot-Connect is the IOT platform for door application.
+Doot-Connect is the IOT platform for door application. <br />
 It is base on Meriki MV, Webex Teams and MOXA DIDO.

-The aim is provide the integration server for IOT door application.
+The aim is provide the integration server for IOT door application. <br />
 # Getting Started
-There have some hardware equipment and software need to prepare.
+There are some hardware equipment and software need to prepare.
 * Environment Setup
     <p align=center>
     <img src="docs/environment.png" alt="env" height=400px>